jtallant/decks/laravel-testing/deck.md

 # Exception Handling

 * As convenient as all that is in production, it's not convenient when we are testing.
-While testing, we want the original exception that was thrown.
+While testing, we usually want the original exception that was thrown.
 * The exception handler can make it very confusing as to what is actually going on or what the error is.

 ```php